napari/island-dispatch/source/blog/triangulation_summary.md

 ### `PartSegCore-compiled-backend`:

-I have used my package for testing if the speedup will be significant.
+`PartSegCore-compiled-backend`, developed by Gregorz Bokota, was initially used for testing if the speedup of the Shapes layer was significant.

 * [#36](https://github.com/4DNucleome/PartSegCore-compiled-backend/pull/36) – Implement sweep line algorithm for triangulation in C++.
 Implement edge triangulation in C++.
 * [#58](https://github.com/4DNucleome/PartSegCore-compiled-backend/pull/58) – Minor performance improvements in triangulation in C++.